I'm an Electrical Engineer who became hearing impaired in college, which is why I became a dispenser 30+ years ago.

 It varies widely, based on how much streaming is done; and whether mercury-free or older, better non-mercury-free #13 cells (~240 mAh) are used.Typically the Halo draws about...
 Read more

-ReSound LiNX, Enzo, LiNX², & Enzo², and Beltone First, Legend, Boost, & Boost+ hearing aids work well with compatible Android phones.
+ReSound LiNX, Enzo, LiNX², and Enzo², and Beltone First, Legend, Boost, & Boost+ hearing aids work well with compatible Android phones.
 However, with Android there is no...
 Read more

 Indeed, in-home service is already built into the Beltone and Miracle-Ear business models at most all of their franchises.
 However, it may not be available in some cities due...
 Read more